dshanske/indieweb-post-kinds/readme.txt

 3. Bob creates a post and sets it as a reply to Sue's post.
 4. A webmention is sent to Sue's site, and stored as a comment on Sue's post.

-= Why are Audio and Video are listed as both non-response and response kinds? =

-If the response box is blank(no URL or title), audio and video are defined as the posting of an audio or video clip.
-If it is not, they become passive posts.

-Audio with a response is Listening, so it can be used for scrobbling.
-Video with a response is Watching, for same.

 = How do I learn more? =

 For more information on the Indieweb and tools for WordPress, visit [Getting Strted on WordPress](http://indiewebcamp.com/Getting_Started_on_WordPress).